warren-bank/fork-Xanado/README.md

 them with hundreds of pull requests.

 This fork has some major differences:
-* It has been entirely rewritten to use modern Javascript and the latest dependencies.
+* It has been entirely rewritten to use modern Javascript.
+* The UI has been massaged to make it more mobile device friendly, and translated to several languages.
 * It supports different board layouts and tile sets, and makes it easy to define your own.
 * It reinstates some of [Daniel Weck's dictionary support](https://github.com/danielweck/scrabble-html-ui).
 Dictionaries have been moved server-side and made optional, and integrated into game play.
 New dictionaries are easy to generate from word lists.
 * It supports logins, which helps you to set up tournaments and record long-term player performance.
 * It adds a computer player, inspired by the work of [Elijah Sawyers](https://raw.githubusercontent.com/elijahsawyers/WordsWithFriendsHelper) (which is in turn based on the [work of Andrew W. Appel and Guy J. Jacobson](https://www.cs.cmu.edu/afs/cs/academic/class/15451-s06/www/lectures/scrabble.pdf)).
 The player is stupid, simply selecting the highest scoring play it can in the time allowed for its move.
 However this is more than enough to beat most human players.
 * You can optionally play against the clock.
-* Can optionally let players explore alternative moves.
+* Players can use the dictionary to explore alternative moves (i.e. cheat).
 * Adds a single-player version which runs entirely in the browser.
-* The UI has been massaged to make it more mobile device friendly, and translated to several languages.
-* Tile sets for many different languages.
+* It includes Scrabble tile sets for many different languages.

 # Installation

 ## Single-player (runs in the browser)
-If you want to play the single-player version against the computer, then all you have to do is to open the code from a server where it has been installed.
+If you want to play the single-player version against the computer, then all you have to do is to visit a server where it has been installed.
 Nothing is saved back to the server.
+Games are saved the the `localStorage` area in your browser which has a limited size, so don't get too carried away.

 You can try it [here](https://cdot.github.io/Xanado/dist/standalone_games.html).